Loch Maree Hotel botulism poisoning: Reaction and legacy

 As the first recorded outbreak of botulism in the United Kingdom, the incident resulted in extraordinary publicity.
 The area was a popular location for holiday makers, sports fishermen and romantic breaks and the poisoning occurred in the height of the holiday season.
 The hotel's scenic location made the unusual interest in the tragedy even more extensive.

-The incident ultimately led to the establishment of regulations to control home canning in Scotland.
-In addition, anti-toxins were made more easily available and packaging of preserved food was changed to allow easier identification of its origin.
+The incident ultimately led to anti-toxins being made more easily available and packaging of preserved food was changed to allow easier identification of its origin.
 However, botulism did not become a notifiable disease in the UK until 1949.
 The events at Loch Maree are now used as a case study in the detection of food poisoning.
 Similar outbreaks are considered rare, with 17 incidents reported in the UK between 1922 and 2011, including a large outbreak in 1989 connected to hazelnut yoghurt and an episode in 2011 with a suspected link to a korma sauce.